 Both the displays look quite similar and sport a very Mac-like minimalistic style, mixing muted shades of black, white, and silver.

 The Studio Display has a distinct Apple-like design with a thick stand.
 The bezels surrounding the screen aren’t particularly thin, but they’re not bulky enough to be obtrusive.
-The Pro Display XDR seems to have slightly thinner bezels, but it’s hard to tell without seeing both the monitors in person.
+The Pro Display XDR seems to have slightly thinner bezels, but it’s hard to tell without seeing both the

 The two screens look much different from the back.
 The Pro Display XDR has a dotted surface that resembles the Mac Pro, while the Studio Display has a smooth screen with Thunderbolt ports in the back.